 Why the results are surprising

 These results are surprising because we would expect the opposite.
 Historically other studies have shown disruptive sleep patterns in people with chronic pain conditions will produce increased pain.
-Lack of sleep is in fact a factor that can produce pain in healthy people as well.
-Given the majority of FM patients have disrupted sleep one would expect the results to show decreased duration of sleep would increase pain the next day.
+Lack of sleep is, in fact, a factor that can produce pain in healthy people as well.
+Given the majority of fibromyalgia patients have disrupted sleep one would expect the results to show a decreased duration of sleep would increase pain the next day.

 Why we cannot draw firm conclusions

-Nevertheless, FM patients suffer from poor quality sleep and, at times, other sleep disorders such as restless leg syndrome (RLS) or sleep apnea.
-Whether the duration of their sleep affects intensity or not certainly lack of sleep affects fatigue, mood and likely even overall health.
-It is vital with FM to try and maintain healthy sleep habits and a regular sleep cycle.
-Quality of sleep is just as important as quantity of sleep.
+Nevertheless, fibromyalgia patients suffer from poor quality sleep and, at times, other sleep disorders such as restless leg syndrome (RLS) or sleep apnea.
+Whether the duration of their sleep affects the intensity or not certainly lack of sleep affects fatigue, mood and likely even overall health.
+It is vital for FM to try and maintain healthy sleep habits and a regular sleep cycle.
+Quality of sleep is just as important as the quantity of sleep.